Dog and Animal Bite Attorney Serving Fontana

 Contact Justin H. King: No Obligation – Always Confidential

-If you or someone you know has recently been bitten by a dog or other animal we are here to help.
+If you have found us using the search phrase animal attack lawyer near me or dog bite lawyer near me, we are here to help if you or someone you know has recently been bitten by a dog or other animal.
 Our no obligation and confidential case evaluation provides important details about your rights and responsibilities after an animal bite.
 Use our case evaluation form here to get in touch and learn what you need to know now.
 Dog & Animal Bite cases are time sensitive so understanding your rights sooner may make all the difference.

 Applicable Law about Dog Attacks and Bites in California – It Applies to Victims in Fontana, CA